andrewhead/regex-svg-server/README.md

     node svg_server.js

-However, please be responsible and route the SVG server to a local clone of the [Regexper server](https://github.com/javallone/regexper):
+Please be responsible and route the SVG server to a local clone of the [Regexper server](https://github.com/javallone/regexper):

-    node -r localhost:<regexper-port>
+    node -r localhost:<regexper-port> svg_server.js

 Query an SVG for the regular expression with